tedkim97/tedkim97.github.io/_posts/2020-10-05-rating_movies.md

 ### Ratings (/100)
 Terrible.
 There's nothing more I hate than multiplying.
 Just because there are more numbers/values, doesn't mean that there is increased granularity.

-Provides an unrealizable amount of precision between different movies (i.e this movie X is 2 points better tgab movie Y).
+Provides an unrealizable amount of precision between different movies (i.e this movie X is 2 points better than movie Y).

-Provides an (almost) arbitrary
+Provides an (almost) arbitrary/inconsistent distinction between people.

+Out of "100" scores really only work for aggregate reviews (which to be fair is how they occur).

+Very sensitive to "review bombing"

 ### Ratings (5 star)
 Much clearly - provides the ability to compare 3 star vs 4 start